uw-midsun/strategy_msxvi/README.md

 - designing an efficient solar car (less power out)
 - following an optimal race strategy

-Race strategy boils down to a single question:
+Optimal race strategy boils down to a single question:

 ### **What speed should we drive at to maximize distance within race constraints?**